TomasAusinoPalau/log-analyzer/readme.md

   The main class of the project, responsible for orchestrating the overall workflow.

 - **LogAnalyzerHelper**:
-  A trait that encapsulates core functionalities, such as reading log files, transforming logs into metrics, and printing user reports.
+  A trait that encapsulates core functionalities, such transforming logs into metrics, and printing user reports.
 It ensures modularity and reusability.

 - **LogEntryHelper**:
-  A trait providing utility method for parsing raw log lines into structured `LogEntry` objects.
+  A trait providing utility such as reading log files and a method for parsing raw log lines into structured `LogEntry` objects.

 - **ScriptExecutionContext**:
   Provides a custom thread pool for handling asynchronous operations efficiently, avoiding overloading the global execution context.